 This is the analysis of the brightness of the projecting image.
 Higher lumen projectors are always preferred than lower ones.
 High lumen projectors can display finely in ambient light.
 Without a good lumen power, other features like contrast ratio, image sharpness and video smoothness all fail to do their job.

 So, if you are buying a 4k, better go for a high lumen.
-A lumen capacity from 2500 to 3000 is preferred.
+A lumen capacity from 2500 to three thousand is preferred.
 But you can find better than that.
 Never go for one which is less than 2200 lumens.

 Screen Size And Aspect Ratio